doocs/leetcode/solution/1300-1399/1384.Total Sales Amount by Year/README_EN.md

 | product_id    | int     |
 | product_name  | varchar |
 +---------------+---------+
-product_id is the primary key for this table. product_name is the name of the product.
+product_id is the primary key (column with unique values) for this table. product_name is the name of the product.
 </pre>